peterdsharpe/NeuralFoil/README.md

 ## Performance

 Qualitatively, NeuralFoil tracks XFoil very closely across a wide range of $\alpha$ and $Re$ values.
-In the figure below, we compare the performance of NeuralFoil to XFoil on $C_L$-$C_D$ polar prediction.
+In the figure below, we compare the performance of NeuralFoil to XFoil on $C_L, C_D$ polar prediction.
 Notably, the airfoil analyzed here was developed "from scratch" for a real-world aircraft development program and is completely separate from [the airfoils used during NeuralFoil's training](#geometry-parameterization-and-training-data), so NeuralFoil isn't cheating by "memorizing" this airfoil's performance:

 <p align="center">
 	<img src="./benchmarking/neuralfoil_point_validation.svg" width="1000" />